How to Cover a Cast for Soccer (A Complete Guide)

 3. Cover Your Cast with the Bubble Wrap or Foam

-The next part of how to cover a cast for soccer is to wrap it with bubble wrap or foam.
+The next part of covering a soccer cast is to wrap it with bubble wrap or foam.
 Hold one end of the bubble wrap on your cast and place a piece of medical tape there.
+This way, the wrap won’t move around while you go around the case several times.

 4. Add Tape in the Appropriate Areas

-You should place some medical or packing tape at the end of the final layer of bubble wrap.
+It would be best if you placed some medical or packing tape at the end of the final layer of bubble wrap.

 5. Apply Elastic Bandage All Over the Cast

 You can finish off this process by applying (with medium roll tension) elastic bandages on every part of the cast.
-Make sure all of it is covered for maximum safety.
+Please make sure all of it is covered for maximum safety.
+After that, stick a few pieces of tape to keep the elastic bandage in place so the wrapping doesn’t come off during the game.

 6. Get a Doctor to Approve Your Condition